-More importantly, her creative free-form buildings at Grand Canyon took direct inspiration from the landscape and served as part of the basis of the developing artistic aesthetic for appropriate development in areas that became national parks.
+Mary Colter was the chief architectural designer and interior decorator for the Fred Harvey Company from 1902 to 1948.
+Her creative free-form buildings at Grand Canyon took direct inspiration from the landscape and served as part of the basis of the developing artistic aesthetic for appropriate development in areas that became national parks.

-Lookout Studio (1914)
+Lookout Studio History

-Phantom Ranch (1922)
+Phantom Ranch History

-Desert View Watchtower (1932)
+Desert View Watchtower History